 Chop-a-Log (this was a hit)

 Read books in a tent!
-Be sure to check out some of our favorite camping books!
+Be sure to check out some of our favorite children’s books about camping!

-We set out this camping-themed felt board on one of the tables for the kids to play with as well.
+We set out a camping themed felt board on one of the tables for the kids to play with as well.

 For each of the above activities, I covered the child-size tables with brown craft paper and then put the following table stands that I printed out on cardstock, cut out, bent, and trimmed.

-I shrunk the treat bag toppers included in the camping pack from RV Parties to make little tags for each flashlight.
+I shrunk the treat bag toppers included in the camping pack I ordered online from RV Parties to make little tags for each flashlight.

-What I love about these flashlights is that they turn on with the black button on top, so even the little ones can turn them on and off by themselves.
+What I love about these flashlights as camping party favors is that they turn on with the black button on top, so even the little ones can turn them on and off by themselves.